GSA/datagov-infrastructure-live/iam/README.md

 }
 ```

-Once applied, log into IAM to enable console access and set a temporary password
+Once applied, request that an admin  log into IAM to enable console access and set a temporary password
 for the user.

 ![Screenshot showing how to enable IAM console access](./docs/enable_new_user.png)